OCLC Canada Advisory Council Members

 Advisory Council Members

-The OCLC Global Council delegates and the OCLC Americas Regional Council Executive delegate representing OCLC Canada will be members of the OCAC.
+The OCLC Global Council delegates actively practicing in the Canadian library market will be members of the OCAC.
 These delegates will automatically be assigned as voting members to the Advisory Council during their respective terms.
 There will be three ex officio voting members of the Council, one each representing the Library and Archives of Canada (LAC), the National Research Council Canada’s Knowledge Management (KM) Branch (Canada’s National Science Library), and Bibliothèque et Archives nationales du Québec (BAnQ).

 Additional new Council members are appointed by the existing members with the help of the director of OCLC Canada.
 Both will assure a diverse representation with the goal of balancing the Council geographically, linguistically as well as by library type.
-The desired number of delegates is nine (9) voting members but from time to time and based on the number of nominees coming from the OCLC Global Council delegates and the OCLC Americas Regional Council Executive delegate that will not already be on OCAC, and the terms of services of existing OCAC delegates, this number may be exceeded as required.
+The desired number of delegates is nine (9) voting members but from time to time and based on the number of nominees coming from the OCLC Global Council delegates who will not already be on OCAC, and the terms of services of existing OCAC delegates, this number may be exceeded as required.

 OCAC members will select the Chair of the Advisory Council.